ko1/rubyhackchallenge/EN/3_practice.md

-# (3) Exercise: Add methods
+# (4) Exercise: Add methods to Ruby

 ## About this document

-Let's add some new methods into MRI.
-This document shows how to add a method by step by step.
-Write codes by yourself.
+Let's try adding some new methods to MRI.
+This document shows you how to add a new method, step by step.
+Please follow along in your own environment.

 ## `Array#second`

-Let's add `Array#second` method. `Array#first` returns first element of  an Array.
+Let's add a `Array#second` method. `Array#first` returns the first element of an Array.
-`Array#second` returns a second element of an Array.
+`Array#second` will return the second element of an Array.

 Here is a definition in Ruby: